emvolz-phylodynamics/treestructure/cran-comments.md

 ## R CMD check results

-Linux: There were no ERRORs or WARNINGs and 1 NOTE.
+Linux: There were no ERRORs or WARNINGs or NOTES.

-Win-builder: There were no ERRORs or WARNINGs and 1 NOTE.
+Win-builder: There were no ERRORs or WARNINGs or NOTES.

-macOS: here were no ERRORs or WARNINGs and 1 NOTE.
+macOS: here were no ERRORs or WARNINGs or NOTES.

-The NOTE is related to ggtree plots and global variables.
-They are not global variables and it is the syntax of ggtree.